akannet/Academic_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Akanne Torres Beltran is a PhD student in the Sociology program at the Ohio State University.
-Her research interests consist of first-generation students, immigration, family and gender studies.
+I am a PhD student in the [Department of Sociology](https://sociology.osu.edu/) at the Ohio State University.
+My research interests include immigration, education, and gender and family.
+More specifically, the paths to higher education of first-generation and immigrant children in the U.S.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.